GrigoriyIsayev/group_5_challenge_2_cardio/README.md

 Here we see the predict model is showing us that things will plateau, and no change will happen for both Male Female.
 Interesting!

+## Update Heart Attack Data: What do you think may have cause the two major spikes?

-Our next task was calculating the number of occurences by state per year.
-Here we count the number of occurences by the states and then we graph these values.
-We used a histogram to show our data.
+Our next task was calculating the number of occurences by month.
+In this figure, we see spikes in occurences in 2021 and 2022 and then the data shows a return to normal levels.

 ![Alt text](Images/histo.PNG)